 The University offers several programs available to employees through payroll deduction.
 These include Florida Pre-paid College Program, Florida College Investment Plan, and membership to the Leach Recreational Center.

 Florida State University offers the Seminole Express bus service to facilitate easier access on campus for all faculty, staff, and students.
 Employees are encouraged to take advantage of this free bus system to assist them in their day-to-day movement around campus.
-For specific routes, please contact the Office of Parking & Transportation or the Star Metro Station.
+For specific routes, please see the Transportation and Parking website.

 The University currently provides three active retirement plans for employees: the Florida Retirement System Pension Plan, the Florida Retirement System Investment Plan, and the Optional Retirement Plan.
 Retirement benefits are paid to employees upon their retirement.

-The University makes retirement contributions for all salaried employees, however, there is a 3 percent mandatory contribution by the employee for any of the plans.
+The University makes retirement contributions for all salaried employees; however, there is a 3-percent mandatory contribution by the employee for any of the plans.
 A brief description of the plans is provided below.
 These procedures provide a cursory retirement guide for University employees.
-For additional information, the official Division of Retirement website and guidelines should be consulted www.myfrs.com.
+For additional information, the official Division of Retirement website and guidelines should be consulted (http://www.Myflorida.com).
 The Benefits Section within HR can also answer questions regarding retirement benefits.

-- The State University Optional Retirement Plan (SUSORP) is a defined contribution plan sponsored by the State of Florida.
-Each pay period, the University contributes a percentage of earnings into an investment account with one of the approved provider companies.
+The Optional Retirement Plan (ORP) is a defined contribution plan sponsored by the State of Florida.
+Each pay period, the University contributes a percentage of amount of the faculty member’s gross compensation, determined by the Legislature, into an investment account with one of the approved provider companies.
 Employees are immediately vested upon enrollment in this plan.
 Participants may choose to contribute to their selected investment company in accordance with Internal Revenue Code regulations.

 Deferred Retirement Option Program (DROP)

 All eligible FRS members of the pension plan may elect to participate in the Deferred Retirement Option Program (DROP).
-The DROP is an alternative method for payout of retirement benefits for up to 60 months after a member retirement eligibility with the University or any FRS employer.
-The DROP allows a member to have his or her retirement benefits deposited into an interest bearing account, while the member simultaneously continues to work.
+The DROP is an alternative method for payout of retirement benefits for up to 60 months after a member’s retirement eligibility with the University or any FRS employer.
+The DROP allows a member to have their retirement benefits deposited into an interest-bearing account, while the member simultaneously continues to work.

 An employee must be either age 62 (if enrolled in the FRS prior to July 1, 2011) and vested (with at least six years of service under the FRS Pension Plan) or must have completed 30 years of service or must be either age 65 (if enrolled in the FRS on or after July 1, 2011) and vested (with at least eight years of service under the FRS Pension Plan) or must have completed 33 years of service to join the DROP program.
-If an employee completes 30 years of service (if you enrolled in the FRS prior to July 1, 2011) or 33 years of service (if you enrolled in the FRS on or after July 1, 2011) before age 57, he or she may defer participation in DROP and elect to join at any time between the month he or she completes 30 or 33 years and the month he or she reaches age 57 and still be eligible to participate for five years.
+If an employee completes 30 years of service (if you enrolled in the FRS prior to July 1, 2011) or 33 years of service (if you enrolled in the FRS on or after July 1, 2011) before age 57, they may defer participation in DROP and elect to join at any time between the month they complete 30 or 33 years and the month they reach age 57 and still be eligible to participate for five years.
 If the employee misses that date and wishes to participate, he or she still has 12 months to join DROP, but loses one month of DROP participation for each month he or she delays joining after age 57.
-The employee would no longer be eligible to participate in DROP starting the month he or she becomes age 58.
+The employee would no longer be eligible to participate in DROP starting the month they become age 58.